ronanchilvers/ronanchilvers.github.io/_posts/2016-11-29-trello-two-months-on.markdown

 Only a few things have been tweaked.

 * I've dropped the Pull Requests list.
 It wasn't very useful as all I was doing most of the time was moving the PR cards straight into my Today list.
-I now just shove PRs straight into my Today list.
+Now they just go into Today by default.
 * I'm using [Zapier] more.
 Zapier is better than [IFTTT] in that it allows you build much more sophisticated rules.
 But... it ain't free.
 While the pricing is perfectly reasonable I haven't yet decided that I like it enough to commit hard cash.
 It is good though!
 * I'm using the [Shortcuts For Trello] Chrome extension to add some keyboard shortcuts that are missing.
 I have one for sending a card to the top of a list and another to open the notifications sidebar.
 It works well.